MetOffice/git-novice/learners/setup.md

 ### Non-Met Office Systems

-Your institution may have already installed Git on your work computer.
+The systems at your institution may already have Git installed.
-Ask your instructor if this step is necessary or simply type:
+You can check this by typing:

 ```bash
 $ git --version